 Bitter melon contains a unique phyto-constituent that has been confirmed to have a hypoglycemic effect called charantin.
 There is also another insulin-like compound known as polypeptide P which have been suggested as insulin replacement in some diabetic patients.

-Few other fruits/vegetables offer medicinal properties for these ailments like bitter melon does.
+There are few other fruit or vegetables that can offer the medicinal properties for the following ailments quite like bitter melon does.

-Blood disorders: Bitter gourd juice is highly beneficial for treating blood disorders like blood boils and itching due to toxemia.
+Bitter gourd treats blood disorders: Bitter gourd juice is highly beneficial for treating blood disorders like blood boils and itching due to toxemia.
 Mix 2 ounces of fresh bitter gourd juice with some lime juice.
-Sip it slowly on an empty stomach daily for between four and six months and see improvement in your condition.
+Sip it slowly on an empty stomach daily for four to six months and see improvement in your condition.

-Cancer: The juice of bitter gourd contains an enzyme that inhibits the transportation of glucose (sugar) that lowers blood sugar levels, also cuts off cancer cells’ food supply, retarding their growth.
+Bitter gourd helps kill cancer cells: Bitter gourd juice contains an enzyme that inhibits the transportation of glucose (sugar), thus lowering blood sugar levels, cutting off the food supply to cancer cells, retarding their growth.

 Eye problems: The high beta-carotene and other properties in bitter gourd makes it one of the finest vegetable-fruit that help alleviate eye problems and improving eyesight.